edgeworx/docs/content/en/docs/cloud/access-tokens.md

 ---

-Darcy Cloud supports basic HTTP authentication through access tokens\
+Darcy Cloud supports basic HTTP authentication through access tokens.
-\

 Simply pass the token as username in the [HTTP Basic authentication](https://en.wikipedia.org/wiki/Basic\_access\_authentication) header.
 If you are doing the base64 encoding yourself, don't forget to append a single `:` at the end of your token before encoding

 ## Usage